GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 of the datasets descriptors_.

-.. _process_dark_files:

 Reduce the data
 ===============
-We have our input lists and we have initialzed the calibration database, we are ready to reduce the data.
+We have our input lists and we have initialized the calibration database, we are ready to reduce the data.

 Please make sure that you are still in the ``playground`` directory.

+.. _process_dark_files:

 Create a Master Dark
 --------------------